CyberFanatic123/Portswigger-approach/XXE.md

+Entity - variable declaration
+SYSTEM is similar to  src
 XML external entity
 - Allows attacker to interfere with application's processing of XML data.
 - Allows attacker to view files on application server filesystem and to interact with any back-end or external systems that the application itself can access.